 Welcome

-John Milton came to Chalfont St Giles to escape the Great Plague of 1665, and complete his epic masterpiece Paradise Lost.
+Discover the extraordinary story of John Milton at his only surviving residence.
+He came to Chalfont St Giles to escape the Great Plague of 1665, and complete his epic masterpiece Paradise Lost.

-Today, this Grade I listed building is open to the public as a museum, so everyone can experience where literary history was made.
+Today, this Grade I listed timber-frame building is open to the public as a writer’s house museum, so everyone can experience where literary history was made.

 What’s On